isomerpages/govtech-stp/_singaporean-familial-ties-lane/01b-FTL-FAQ.md

 ### ICA Approval Letter of Entry (ALE) - Entry Request

-#### 2. I am not eligibe to apply for entry under the Familial Ties Lane and would like to submit an appeal to ICA for entry in Singapore as a short-term visitor, what should i do?
+#### 2. I am not eligible to apply for entry under the Familial Ties Lane and would like to submit an appeal to ICA for entry in Singapore as a short-term visitor, what should i do?

 For non-residents with exceptional reasons (e.g. death of a family member in Singapore) to seek entry into Singapore may write to us via the [enquiry form](https://go.gov.sg/sto-enquiry) with the relevant supporting documents to facilitate smooth processing (e.g. Doctor's memo, death certificate, traveller's passport biodata page).
 ICA wil respond to the request at the earliest time possible and expedite the approval if the applicant is eligible for enry, based on our assesment.